lunaviadev/technical-art-writeups/WEEK-7-10/outsourcingdoc.md

 ## Reflective Documentation

+## Baseline research

+For this project I wanted to take a quick look into how post processing materials worked and specifically research a couple examples of celshading in unreal engine 5 in order to properly implement it into my own project.

+For this I turned to the unreal engine 5 documentation and a few online resources in order to properly implement it into my own project.

+I first looked at (Post Process Materials in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) in order to get a better understanding of how post processing materials worked and how to implement them into my own project.
+I then also read through a helpful forum on the UE5 page that demonstrated toon shading in Unreal Engine 5 ([UE5] Anime/Toon/Cel Shading Model (WORKS WITH LAUNCHER ENGINE VERSIONS) - Development / Rendering, 2022).
+This specifically gave me a lot clearer picture on the kind of asset I wanted to create and how I would go about creating it in my project.

+To round things out I then also briefly took a lot at an Unreal Engine created tutorial in their forums (Custom shading models directly in your material graphs | Community tutorial, 2024) so that I could loosely follow along with steps in my own project in order to create the celshading effect.

+## Analysis

+My main takeaway from my research was that creating a post process material to make a celshading effect was a lot more complex than I had initially thought.
+I had to do a lot of reading and research in order to properly implement it into my own project and I had to be very careful with the implementation of it as I didn't want to break anything.
+Since it relied heavily on the viewport of the player it was important that I also made sure it would be memory efficent as to not lower the performance of the overall project when my client was using it.

+For this I decided to implement a technique I had read about where I could create a limited range around the player with the post process material so that it wasn't being constantly applied to the whole level but rather just areas of the level far enough so that the player would never be able to tell that other aspects of the level were not rendered with my post process material.

 ## Client Communication

 Client communication for this particular project was incredibly limited.
 As I had a singular conversation with them in person about the sort of thing they were looking for when it came to this asset.